rkt/rkt/Documentation/proposals/app-level-api.md

 ### Example Workflow

-1. Create an empty pod (specified via an option that allows empty pods to stay alive).
+1. Create an empty pod.
 2. Inject applications into the pod.
 3. Orchestrate the workflow of applications (e.g. app1 has to terminate successfully before app2).